AuthArmor/autharmor-php/readme.md

 ## Using the AuthArmor class

-Place your AuthArmor API credentials in autharmor_creds.php then include and instantiate an AuthArmor object.
+Place your AuthArmor API credentials in autharmor_creds.php then include and instantiate an AuthArmor object:

 ```php
 require('./AuthArmor.php');
 $AuthArmor = new AuthArmor();
 ```

-### Perform an invite to register the user's device
+### Perform an invite

 ```php
 $api_response = $AuthArmor->invite_request("myusername", "myreferenceid");